ultravioletrs/cocos-docs/docs/getting-started.md

 ./build/cocos-cli algo ./addition ./private.pem
 ```

 Since the algorithm is a binary, we don't need to upload the requirements file.
-Also this is the addition example so we don't need to upload the dataset.
+Also, this is the addition example so we don't need to upload the dataset.

 Finally, download the results